phinguyen44/SPL_Project/README.md

     - Measure [health-related indicators](https://ourworldindata.org/wp-content/uploads/2017/04/Happiness-Inequality-Clark-et-al-2015.png) over time (using new waves of data).
 Consider using deciles to show inequalities.
     - [For each country](https://ourworldindata.org/wp-content/uploads/2017/04/Happiness-by-Income-Quintiles-Small-Multiples.png) (use small multiples) show how labor-force participation may change based on the distribution of health.
     - [Show correlation](https://ourworldindata.org/grapher/gdp-vs-happiness) of each indicator and labor-force participation on a scatterplot.
 Size the dots by country size.

+Add notes on data quality and measurement.
+Do we believe the variables selected are meaningful?

 ## Team Members